lukearp/Enterprise-Landing-Zone-Policies/vNET-Hub-and-Spoke-Deployments/README.md

 # What do these Policies do?

-The two Policies in this folder are focused on deploying a [Hub and Spoke Azure VNET architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology#:~:text=Hub%20and%20spoke%20network%20topology%201%20Overview.%20As,complex%20multitier%20workloads%20in%20a%20single%20spoke.%20).
+The three Policies in this folder are focused on deploying a [Hub and Spoke Azure VNET architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology#:~:text=Hub%20and%20spoke%20network%20topology%201%20Overview.%20As,complex%20multitier%20workloads%20in%20a%20single%20spoke.%20).

 The Deploy-vNet-Hub will deploy a Hub Virtual Network with an Azure VPN Gateway.
 You also have the option to define subnet space for an Azure Firewall and Bastion host.
 If you add the address space, the appliances will be deployed into the Resource Group.

 The Deploy-vNet-Spoke will deploy a Virtual Network and then peer to a Hub Virtual Network with Gateway Transit configured.
+It will also deploy a Bastion host if you add the address space for the bastionAddressPrefix parameter.

 All Subnets defined in the policy will have Network Security Groups created, except for special subnets used for Gateways, Firewalls, and Bastion Hosts.